Welcome to RE:PRINT (the online archive of twenty-something-year-old-music-journalist-me for Minneapolis print publications City’s Tone and Pulse).

 DN: It’s all about simplicity.
 Whatever you do, stay present.

-DN: Thirty-six hours?
-Hmmmmmmm.
-Definitely spending it at home with my girlfriend . . .
-Ordering like . . .
-18 pizzas!
-[Laughs] Off record in the green room, we giggle.
+Now off-record in the green room, we giggle.
 It’s clear that Romeo’s prior Juliet turned out to be Rosaline, and that Carmen (Elektra) is the sun.
-We briefly discuss Carmen’s Minneapolis connection and I share that everyone here only had kind things to say about her, which (in this business) is rare.
-I can tell by the glint in his eye that he misses her tremendously.
+We briefly discuss Carmen’s Minneapolis connection and the glint in his eye tells me that he misses her tremendously.

-Wrapping up, Dave compliments my Neo Tokyo watch, then asks what else I do.
-Since he went there, I hand him a Burning Shakespeare demo.
-He inquires what it is; I relay that I pen response pieces to other artists’ work (ex: “Sunday Afternoon“, in which the woman Dulli addresses in “Debonair” reveals her side of the story; “Pathétique” , a duo-lingo take down of Limp Bizkit‘s “Nookie“, etc.).
-He says he’s never heard of anyone doing that; I cite the Venetian tradition of poets sparring.
-He sparks a Sobranie; I comment that David Bowie smoked the same brand and shoot him a knowing look.
-Signature grin, he offers me one.
-I decline politely but thank him for his hospitality, wish him a killer tour, then hit the road.
+Wrapping up, Dave compliments my watch and asks what else I do.
+Since he went there, I pull a Burning Shakespeare cassette from my bag.
+He inquires what it is; I share that I pen songs in response to others’ work (ex: “Sunday Afternoon”, in which the gal Greg Dulli addresses in “Debonair” tells her side of the story, etc.).
+He says he’s never heard of anyone doing that; I jokingly assure him I’m not that original.
+He chuckles, puts it in his bag, then sparks a Sobranie.
+I remark that David Bowie smoked that brand; signature grin, he offers me one.
+I politely decline but thank him, wish him a killer tour, then wiggle past Conrad with a nodding wink.

-Home, I transcribe our previously taped conversation and begin to pen the framework around it.
-Across town, my photographer friend Milty (a.k.a James Milton) calls to confirm that we’ve got a possible cover.
-Wanting to work while memories are fresh, I stay up all night and into lunch typing these words.
+Home, I transcribe the taped portion of our conversation and begin to pen framework around it.
+Across town, my photographer friend Milty (a.k.a James Milton) — who documented the show — calls to confirm we’ve got a cover and set a time to review shots.
+We work tirelessly over the next day, wading through developed images and distilling commentary to accommodate the paper’s allotted space.

-The following morning, I wake to my housemate banging on my bedroom door, frantically rambling about a crazy plane crash in New York.
-Thinking this is one of his signature pranks, I slip into my fuzzy bathrobe, hair mangled and shuffle downstairs, plotting revenge.
+The following morning, I woke to frantic banging on my bedroom door and my housemate freaking out about a massive plane crash in New York.
+Thinking this one of his signature pranks, I don my fuzzy, teal bathrobe and sleepily shuffle downstairs, neon red hair mangled, plotting revenge.

-On the TV in the living room, there it is: replay of the first plane slamming into the North Tower.
-Still half asleep, I theorize this must be some stunning War of Worlds-style publicity stunt for a new disaster movie.
-Assuming that what I saw couldn’t be real, the scent of coffee lured me into the kitchen.
-Pouring a mug of Velvet Hammer, I yawn at the steam, shake my head and begin stirring the creamer in.
-Suddenly, my roommate shrieks again.
-I run.
+On our TV in the living room, there it is: replay of United Airlines Flight 11 impacting the North Tower.
+Still half asleep, I suspect this is some sort of War of The Worlds style publicity stunt for a new disaster film.
+Assuming the on-screen story unreal, I follow the scent of coffee to the kitchen.
+Pouring a mug of Velvet Hammer, I yawn at the steam and stir my creamer in.
+Suddenly, my roommate screamed.

-Watching plane two hit the second tower in real time, my asteroid question to Dave echoed in my head like a DD-5 in overdrive.
-When the Pentagon was hit roughly a half hour later, I found myself contemplating whether this was the end of the America; if family out East were okay; what the next target might be and oddly, whether Dave could get to Carmen or vice-versa.
+Watching United Airlines Flight 175 slam into the second tower in real time, the final interview question I asked Dave echoed in my head like a DD-5 in overdrive.
+When the Pentagon was hit a half hour later, I contemplated what the next target would be; whether this were the end of America; if family out East were okay and rather strangely… whether Dave could to get to Carmen.

-Once caffeine and reality kicked in, I spent the rest of the day monitoring CNN, clutching the phone and calling loved ones on both Coasts.
-I learn from my bff Clancy Ratliff that our former classmate David Jeffry was in the South Tower, but had thankfully survived.
+As reality set in, I spent the rest of the day monitoring CNN, clutching the phone and calling loved ones.
+I learned from my gff Clancy Ratliff that our former classmate David Jeffry was in the South Tower, but thankfully survived.
 Hundreds, however, had not.

 The day after, an acquaintance who knew I’d interviewed Dave leaked that MTV were pulling the video for “Rexall“ due to the exploding buildings.
-While I felt bad for him, removing potentially triggering visuals from rotation was probably the last smart thing the network did.
+I felt awful for him, but removing videos with potentially triggering visuals from rotation was probably the last smart thing the network did.

-It’s a strange, new world we’re living in, and the phrase Trust No One has taken on new meaning.
+Like many of us, I’ve been waiting for who-knows-what-might-happen-next.
+It’s a palpably different world we’re living in, and the phrase Trust No One has taken on a terrible new meaning.

 DAVE NAVARRO – FIRST AVENUE – 09/09/01 | IMAGE: J. MILTON/PHOTOS ON FIRE